Vaginal Swelling During Pregnancy

 We suggest that you seek medical help as soon as you notice the symptoms of vaginal swelling.
 Don’t self-medicate; it may cause complications to your pregnancy.
 After a thorough physical examination, your doctor may prescribe antibiotics.

 You can also try home remedies to cure itchy and swollen vaginal lips during pregnancy:

 Drinking water helps to reduce the burning sensation.
 That’s because the more you visit the loo, the more bacteria get expelled from your body.

 2. Cold Packs

-You may use cold packs to ease vaginal swelling and inflammation.
-Alternatively, you can take bath with cold water too.
+You can use cold packs to ease vaginal swelling and inflammation.
+Alternatively, you can take a bath with cold water.

-The antibacterial properties of apple cider vinegar provide relief from vaginal swelling.
-You can put some ACV in a tub or bathtub and soak yourself in it for 10 to 15 minutes.
+The antibacterial properties of apple cider vinegar can provide relief from vaginal swelling.
+You can put some ACV in a bathtub and soak yourself in it for 10 to 15 minutes.

 Here are some tips to prevent vaginal swelling during pregnancy: